-In 2010, adjusted operating income before depreciation and amortization, a non-GAAP financial measure (refer to page 49 of this report for a definition and reconciliation to Operating income), increased 15.0% to \$424.3 million from \$368.8 million in 2009.
-As a percentage of revenue, adjusted operating income before depreciation and amortization increased from 31.0% in 2009, to 32.1% in 2010.
-This 1.1 percentage point increase was primarily attributable to growth in higher margin revenue components: price increases to our customers, higher recycling commodity values and increased disposal volumes.
-Net income attributable to Waste Connections in 2010 increased 23.0% to \$135.1 million from \$109.8 million in 2009.
+In 2011, adjusted operating income before depreciation and amortization, a non-GAAP financial measure (refer to page 49 of this report for a definition and reconciliation to Operating income), increased 15.4% to \$489.5 million, from \$424.3 million in 2010.
+As a percentage of revenue, adjusted operating income before depreciation and amortization increased from 32.1% in 2010, to 32.5% in 2011.
+This 0.4 percentage point increase was primarily attributable to growth in higher margin revenue components: price increases to our customers, higher recycling commodity values and increased disposal volumes, offset by a 0.8% increase in fuel expense as a percent of revenue due to increased market prices for diesel.
+Net income attributable to Waste Connections in 2011 increased 22.3% to \$165.2 million from \$135.1 million in 2010.